Our Research

 For the first time, we developed an electrical conductive coating based on biomolecules—JBNc.
 The electrochemical properties of JBNc met or exceeded the standards of conventional gold and iridium oxide electrode surface.
 Moreover, JBNc can dramatically reduce the stiffness of the electrode surface to an extend close to the natural brain tissue.
 Especially, JBNc is a bioactive coating that can bioactivity promote neuron adhesion, neurogenesis, ion channel and anti-apoptosis.

 Because JBNps are formed by non-covalent interactions between small molecule Janus Base units, they present significantly lower cytotoxicity compared to conventional polymers, carbon nanotubes (CNTs) and lipid nanoparticles (LNPs).
 More importantly, JBNps can escape from early endosomes via a pore formation mechanism.
-This is the molecular basis for why JBNp can be more effective in large mRNA (such as Cas9 mRNA) delivery than conventional LNPs.
-With the ability to effectively deliver Cas9 mRNA, JBNp can be used as a powerful tool to achieve gene editing.
+This is the molecular basis for why JBNp can be more effective in delivering large mRNA cargos (such as Cas9 mRNA) than conventional lipid nanoparticles.
+With this capability, JBNp offer a practical, non-viral way to bring gene editing tools (CRISPR) into cells: they can carry the genetic instructions for Cas9 mRNA together with a guide RNA (sgRNA) that directs the editor to a specific, harmful DNA sequence, enabling targeted correction at its source.
+We are currently evaluating this approach in proof-of-concept studies focused on liver and kidney gene editing, where safe and efficient delivery remains one of the key barriers to translating gene editing into real-world therapies.

 As below, the video below demonstrated green fluorescence labeled JBNp delivered into a cartilage cell.